Characters of the Marvel Cinematic Universe: M–Z: Ebony Maw

 Ebony Maw (voiced and portrayed via motion capture by Tom Vaughan-Lawlor) is an adopted son of Thanos and member of the Black Order who is killed in space after being defeated by Tony Stark and Peter Parker.
 A past version of Maw from 2014 travels through time with Thanos's forces to stop the Avengers from foiling his plans.
 However, they are all disintegrated when Stark uses the Infinity Gauntlet.

-As of 2025, the character has appeared in one project: the film Avengers: Infinity War (2018).
+As of 2026, the character has appeared in one project: the film Avengers: Infinity War (2018).
 Alternate universe variants of Maw appeared in two projects: the film Avengers: Endgame (2019); and the Disney+ animated series What If...?.

 Billy Maximoff / William Kaplan

 William "Billy" Maximoff (portrayed by Baylen Bielitz as a five-year old and Julian Hilliard as a ten-year old) is the son of Wanda Maximoff and Vision, and the younger twin brother of Tommy Maximoff.
 He was created by Wanda using chaos magic within the Westview anomaly in Westview, New Jersey, a reality modeled after a fictional sitcom inspired by those Wanda watched as a child whose residents are mind-controlled by Wanda.
 After Wanda "gives birth" to Billy, he ages rapidly to five and ten years old, acquiring supernatural abilities: Billy harnesses chaos magic like his mother.
 Following a battle between Wanda and the witch Agatha Harkness, Wanda dissolves the Westview anomaly, erasing the imaginary existence of Billy.
 Billy reincarnates upon his "death" in the body of William Kaplan (portrayed by Joe Locke), a 13-year-old from Westview's neighboring town of Eastview, who was killed in a car accident after leaving his bar mitzvah early; stricken with amnesia, Billy then assumes William's identity, unaware of his past life.

 Following Wanda's death, Billy's curiosity about the anomaly that occurred the day of his car crash leads him to investigate and learn that Wanda and Vision had children in Westview, one of whom had the same abilities that he has.
 Realizing his true identity, he becomes determined to find his lost brother.
 He frees Harkness from a spell placed by Wanda and asks that she take him on the Witches' Road, a magical pathway where one's desires are granted after completing a series of "trials".
 In the final trial, Billy locates Tommy's soul and places it in the body of a drowning boy.
-After discovering that the Witches' Road was a myth created by Harkness and that he had willed it into existence, he accepts the mentorship of Harkness, who dies and returns as a ghost, and set out to search for Tommy.
+After discovering that the Witches' Road was a myth created by Harkness and that he had willed it into existence, he accepts the mentorship of Harkness, who dies and returns as a ghost, and sets out to search for Tommy.

-As of 2025, the character has appeared in two projects: the Disney+ series WandaVision (2021) and Agatha All Along (2024).
+As of 2026, the character has appeared in two projects: the Disney+ series WandaVision (2021) and Agatha All Along (2024).
 An alternate universe variant of Billy appeared in one project: the film Doctor Strange in the Multiverse of Madness (2022).